onepanelio/core-docs/docs/deployment/single-node/microk8s.md

 :::

-3. Populate `params.yaml` by following the instructions in the template, you can also refer to the [configuration files](/docs/deployment/configuration/files) section.
+3. Populate `params.yaml` before applying, follow the instructions in the template, you can also refer to the [configuration files](/docs/deployment/configuration/files) section.

 :::important
 For `multipass` hosting `microk8s`, extra configuration is required for the